dragonflyoss/helm-charts/charts/dragonfly/README.md

 ### Install with an existing manager

 Create the `values.yaml` configuration file.
 Need to configure the cluster id associated with scheduler and cdn.

-The example is to deploy a cluster using the existing manager and redis.
-Refer to the document for [configuration](https://artifacthub.io/packages/helm/dragonfly/dragonfly#todo-configuration).
+This example is to deploy a cluster using the existing manager and redis.

 ```yaml
 scheduler: